Barbara Paulson: Early life

 (two older sisters and one younger brother), and when she was 12 years old her father died.
 Beginning in 9th grade, Paulson took four years of Latin and math while her sisters took short hand as Paulson did not want to be a secretary.
 After attending Ohio State University for one year, Paulson's sister, who was already working in Pasadena at the time, convinced her mother to move to Pasadena as well.
 In 1947 the family moved to Pasadena, California, where her career at JPL would begin.

-In 1959 Barbara married Harry Murray Paulson in Pasadena where they lived until 1962 before moving to Monrovia.
-In 1975 they finally settled in Glendora.
+In 1959, Barbara married Harry Murray Paulson in Pasadena, where they lived until 1962 before moving to Monrovia.
+In 1975, they finally settled in Glendora.

 Career

 Paulson joined the Jet Propulsion Laboratory in 1948 as a computer, calculating rocket paths and working on the MGM-5 Corporal, the first guided missile designed by the United States to carry a nuclear warhead.
 Paulson and her colleagues were at one point invited to sign their names on the 100th Corporal rocket prior to its transport to the White Sands test range.
 The rocket exploded shortly after liftoff.
-On January 31, 1958., Paulson was assigned to the operations center for Explorer-1, the first satellite of the United States, launched during the Space Race with the Soviet Union.
+On January 31, 1958, Paulson was assigned to the operations center for Explorer-1, the first satellite of the United States, launched during the Space Race with the Soviet Union.
 Paulson did the work with minimal equipment: a mechanical pencil, light table, and graph paper.
-The multi-stage launch that Paulson aided in calculations for allowed the Corporal could carry a warhead over 200 miles.
+The multi-stage launch that Paulson aided in calculations for allowed the Corporal to carry a warhead over 200 miles.